 • If that still doesn’t help, we’ll look for other solutions together.
 Until we get it right.

 Lamb's lettuce plants are small and compact.
-You usually sow them early in the spring, since the plants are resistant to cold.
-You can also sow in the summer or fall for a winter harvest.
-The leaves are delicious in salads.
+You can sow them early in spring.
+Because they cope well with cold weather, you can also sow them in summer for autumn and winter.
+The leaves are longer and larger than the lamb's lettuce usually sold in supermarkets and are delicious in winter and spring salads.

 • Height: 5 to 15 cm

-• Sowing time: February-March and mid-July to September
+• Sowing time: February to March and mid-July to September

 • Sowing depth: 0.5 to 1 cm